moretea/docker-fetchurl/README.md

 _Ever annoyed by all the hoops you have to jump through if you want to download and verify that you downloaded the correct file in a Dockerfile?_

-This image helps you download URL's, verify their content, and cache them so that you don't have to re-download them all the time!
+This image helps you download URL's, verify their content, unpack them if they are an archive, and cache them so that you don't have to re-download them all the time!

 The idea & name are inspired by [nixpkg](https://nixos.org/nixpkgs/)'s fetchurl function.

-## Usage
+## Quick start
-1. Run `docker run --rm moretea/docker-fetchurl $MY_URL_TO_DOWNLOAD`
+1. Run `docker run --rm moretea/docker-fetchurl -template -url $MY_URL_TO_DOWNLOAD`
 2. Copy & paste the output in your Dockerfile.

 ```